-- 4. Not be in default on any loan or owe a repayment on a Federal Pell Grant, FSEOG, or State Grant - 5.
+- 4. Not be in default on any loan or owe a repayment on a Federal Pell Grant, FSEOG, or State Grant (with the exception of FRESH START as applicable to certain defaulted loans during timeframe determined by the federal government) (updated July, 2022) - 5.
 Demonstrate financial need (if applicable)